Shenqishaonv/100-Driver-Source/README.md

 # Train a model
 ## 1. Prepare the data
-Download the 100-Driver dataset from Google Drive or Baidu Yun.
+Download the 100-Driver dataset from [here](https://100-driver.github.io/).

+Put the data in the ./data folder

-Modify the data and data splits path in the function get_dataloader() in utils.py
+If you want to change the data and data splits path, please refer to the function get_dataloader() in utils.py

 ## 2. Train

-Please refer the .sh file in the scripts folder.
+Please refer to the .sh file in the scripts folder.

 # Contact